24 Feb Do you have adrenal fatigue? Read these warning signs

 Ok, so you’re ticking all the boxes, and you have Adrenal Fatigue.
 What next?

 First of all, you can go down the path of getting tested, to see where things are really at.
-I often recommend a saliva test called an Adrenocortex Stess Profile for my clients.
-It tests the levels of cortisol throughout the day, so we can see what stage of adrenal fatigue we’re dealing with.
+I often recommend a saliva test called a Cortisol Awakening Response for my clients.
+It tests the levels of cortisol throughout the day, so we can see what stage of adrenal dysfunction we’re dealing with.

 Next, some modifications to your diet and lifestyle are a MUST if you want to give your adrenals the best possible chance to heal.
 We want to make sure you’re getting good nutrition in, while avoiding any foods that are going to make the problem worse.